WKVP: Sale to Merlin Media, IQ 106.9

-Sale to EMF and change to K-Love
+Sale to EMF, K-Love

-On August 7, 2013, Merlin Media announced that it had reached a deal to sell WWIQ to Educational Media Foundation (EMF).
+On August 7, 2013, Merlin Media announced that it had reached a deal to sell WWIQ to the Educational Media Foundation (EMF).
 The sale, which would be consummated on November 19, 2013, at a reported price of $20.25 million, would mean a return to religious-themed programming on the 106.9 signal, as EMF intended to move its K-Love Christian adult contemporary music network to the signal.
 K-Love had been heard in Philadelphia on WKVP (89.5 FM) in Cherry Hill, New Jersey, whose 1,900-watt signal provides only a rimshot signal to the city.
 The sale of WWIQ would leave Merlin with operations in only one radio market, Chicago.

-Merlin would continue to program "IQ" as a talk station until November 3, 2013.
-During "IQ's" last week, part of its daily schedule was turned over to Glenn Beck's online network TheBlaze, in part to promote that network's Philadelphia-focused content as well as to fill air time caused by the early departures of The Rush Limbaugh Show and Sean Hannity Show, who moved from WWIQ back to WPHT on October 28.
-"IQ" and its talk format ended just before midnight on November 3, 2013, after which time the station relaunched as a K-Love affiliate.
+Merlin would continue to program IQ as a talk station until November 3, 2013.
+During its last week, part of its daily schedule was turned over to Glenn Beck's online network TheBlaze, in part to promote that network's Philadelphia-focused content as well as to fill air time caused by the early departures of The Rush Limbaugh Show and Sean Hannity Show, which both returned to WPHT on October 28.
+IQ and its talk format ended just before midnight on November 3, 2013, after which time the station relaunched as a K-Love affiliate.
 (EMF gained authorization from the Federal Communications Commission on October 23 to convert WWIQ to non-commercial educational status.)
 EMF would move the WKVP call sign to 106.9 on November 5; the call sign's former home, at 89.5 FM in Cherry Hill, is now WYPA, an Air 1 affiliate.